andyle1995/andyle1995.github.io/index.md

 ### the purpose and character of use

 A user’s intention is an important consideration in fair use.
-Although the character of use is a fact-specific variable, general purposes include commercial, personal, or educational.
-This factor also encompasses transformative uses.-
+Although the character of use is a fact-specific variable, general purposes include commercial, personal, educational, or transformative.
+Past decisions have favored personal and educational uses as fair, while commercial uses are less likely fair.
+Transformative use justifications are highly interpretative and widely expanded since the 1990s.
+Judge Pierre Leval's essay ["Toward A Fair Use Standard"](https://www.jstor.org/stable/1341457) is widely considered a foundational text on transformative work.

 A 2023 supreme court case radically altered previous interpretations of this factor.
 In [_Andy Warhol Foundation For the Visual Arts, Inc. v.
 Goldsmith et al._](https://www.supremecourt.gov/opinions/22pdf/21-869_87ad.pdf) the supreme court's 7-2 decision determined that a change in medium - in this case photography to painting - was not transformative.
 This is a major deparature from previous interpretations of transformation, for example [_Authors Guild v.
 Google_](https://law.justia.com/cases/federal/appellate-courts/ca2/13-4829/13-4829-2015-10-16.html).

 ### the nature of the copyrighted work

 Fair use also considers the kind of work and its content.
 The work may be creative, fact-based, or derived from sources in the public domain.
 Factual or public domain sources generally favors fair use, while use of creative works leans towards infringement.
-Another component of this factor is whether or not the work is formally published or not.
+Another component of this factor is whether or not the work is formally published.
 Unpublished works are still protected by copyright if they are original and fixed, however an author is free to leave their work unpublished if they so choose.

 In [_Salinger v.
 Random House, Inc._](https://www.lexisnexis.com/community/casebrief/p/casebrief-salinger-v-random-house-inc) the supreme court determined Salinger's unpublished correspondence was protected by copyright.
 Salinger effectively prevented a biographer from illicitly using his unpublished correspondance.

-### the amount and substantiality of the worked used
+### the amount and substantiality of the work used

 This factor weighs the amount of the material used against the whole.
 However, the factor is about both quantity and quality of use.
 The amount used is equally important as the significance of the portion used.
 A common misconception is that using a small portion of a work is automatically fair use, while using the entirety is not.
-On the contrary, previous decisions have determined uses as little as 1% of the whole are infringing, while others ruled using an entire work is fair.
+On the contrary, previous decisions have determined use of as little as 1% of the whole are infringing, while others ruled using an entire work is fair.
 Courts may compare the content and extent used to the rest of the work.

 It is worth noting that some uses necessarily incorporate the entire work.
 Photographs, for example, are rarely dissected.
-Conversely, using the entirety of a novel may weigh heavily against fair use.-
+Conversely, using the entirety of a novel may weigh heavily against fair use.

 [_Harper & Row v.
 Nation Enterprises_](https://www.law.cornell.edu/supremecourt/text/471/539) dispells the myth about quantity over quality in fair use. _The Nation_ magazine published excerpts from President Gerald Ford's memoir _A Time To Heal_ totaling less than 1% of the entire work.
 However, the portion used - concerning President Ford's pardon of President Nixon - was considered the "heart" of the book.
 The supreme court ruled that regardless of the quantity used, the subsantiality warranted infringement.

 ### the effect of use on the market

 Every use carries some economic effect on the material.
 Fair use determinations require a general estimation of this impact, no matter how small.
 Although courts do not expect an estimated dollar amount on each use, they may expect some recognition of the economic significance.
 Individual personal use may be considered a very small effect, while facsimile reproductions or “bootlegs” may override the market altogether.
-Generally, generally smaller effects favor fair use.
+Generally, smaller effects favor fair use.

+Although the National Football League suggests otherwise, recording a televised football game is technically not copyright infringement.
+Selling the copy would likely constitute infringemet, however, due to the effect on the market for sports entertainment.
+[In 2016 a man discovered a VHS copy of Super Bowl I, which was not permanently recorded, in his attic](https://www.nytimes.com/2016/02/03/sports/football/super-bowl-i-recording-broadcast-nfl-troy-haupt.html).
+Although he owns the recording he does not own the rights to the content, thus the only legal buyer would be the NFL.
+The NFL sent a cease and desist reminding him that, although he owns the recording, they own the content and he cannot sell it to any other party or they would raise suit.

 # <a name="fairusedetermination"></a>making a fair use determination